VeeamHub/veeam-aws-cloudformation/veeam-backup-aws/aws-org-roles/README.md

 1) Select the _Resources_ tab on the Lambda functions stack and click the _Physical ID_ link for the **VeeamSecret** resource.
 You can also navigate to the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/) console and select the secret named _veeam-backup-aws-credentials_.
 1) In the **Secret value** section, click **Retrieve secret value**.
 Copy the generated credentials to your clipboard or notepad.
 1) Follow the instructions in the Veeam Backup for AWS user guide to [create a user account](https://helpcenter.veeam.com/docs/vbaws/guide/accounts_vba_users_create.html) with [Portal Administrator](https://helpcenter.veeam.com/docs/vbaws/guide/accounts_vba_users.html) rights using the generated credentials.
-These credentials will be used by the Lambda configurator function to authenticate with the Veeam Backup for AWS appliance.
+These credentials will be used by the Lambda configurator function to authenticate with the Veeam Backup for AWS console.
 1) In the backup account, navigate to the EC2 service console and select your Veeam Backup for AWS instance.
 1) With your Veeam instance selected, in the bottom window, select the _Security_ tab, then click the **IAM Role** link for the role attached to your instance.
 You will be taken to the role details in the IAM console.
 1) On the _Summary_ page for the role attached to your Veeam instance, **copy the ARN of the role** to your clipboard or notepad.
 You will need this value in addition to the Lambda ARN values copied from an earlier step to deploy the StackSet in the next section.